A microcontroller

 .
 This value controls how new value from the ADXL are filtered, a value closer to 0 will result in a sensor that won't respond to a shake or strumming, but if you decrease it too much the sensor will have a decreased responsiveness.
 If you set it closer to 1, then the sensor will be very responsive but it will also pick up any tiny vibrations as well.
 From testing a value of 0.05 seemed like a good place to start.MPR121 Settings

 based on the number of touch pads you are using.
-For a normal slider bar, this should be 5, or if you aren't using a slider bar set this to 0.Peripheral Settings
+For a normal slider bar, this should be 5, or if you aren't using a slider bar set this to 0.Save

 Slider